Frequently Asked Questions

 If we know the weather component (expressed in usage per degree day) we can calculate the future weather usage.
 Example: my building uses 10 KWH of electricity per cooling degree day for A/C. In the next 14 days the forecast is for 200 cooling degree days, so my building will use about 2,000 KWH for A/C.

 Adding the two together, the energy usage prediction is 4,800 KWH in the next 14 days.

 Now comes the tricky part – how were the non-weather base load of 200 KWH/day and the weather factor of 10 KWH/degree day developed?

-Using our EnergyCAP and GreenQuest software:
+Using our EnergyCAP software:

 We use single linear regression to statistically determine the non-weather base load and the weather factor.
 We first look at the start/end dates of each bill and add up the total heating and cooling degree days in the date range.
 We then reduce the degree days and usage to a per day basis and run a standard regression.
 This creates a regression line which is essentially a mathematical model of the energy usage of the meter in the form: y=mx+b where b is the y-intercept (the daily non-weather base load), m is the slope of the line (the weather factor in use/degree day), x is the independent variable (degree days) and y is the dependent variable (energy usage per day).